maiziex/Aquila/README.md

 ##### --chr_start, --chr_end: if you only want to assembly some chromosomes or only one chromosome.

-## Cite Aquila_stLFR:
+## Cite Aquila:
-#### Aquila_stLFR: human haplotype-resolved assembly and variant detection package for single tube long fragment read sequencing
+#### Aquila: diploid personal genome assembly and comprehensive variant detection based on linked-reads
 ##### <a href="https://www.biorxiv.org/content/10.1101/660605v1">bioRxiv link</a>